bryntum/chronograph/src/guides/BasicFeatures.md

 ---------------------------

-The most convenient view on the ChronoGraph's data is a small Entity/Relation framework, which is mapped to the ES6 classes.
+The most convenient view on the ChronoGraph's data is a small built-in Entity/Relation framework, which is mapped to the ES6 classes.

 In this framework, the data is organized as a set of entities, each having a set of fields.
 Entities are mapped to ES6 classes and fields - to its decorated properties.